SFe-Team-was-taken/SFe/sfe-specification-4.0u19.md

 Such containers include information such as sample rate, bitdepth, compression format used, audio information and more.
 These are already used by the earlier [Werner SF3](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) system widely used by the open source community, to store information about compression that a Werner SF3-compatible player could use to decompress the sample.

 Containerised modes provide many other advantages such as variable bitdepths, conserving sample quality while reducing wasted space, and detailed sample data can also be included directly.
-Because of said advantages, containerised modes are mandatory with 64-bit chunk headers, and are strongly recommended for 32-bit chunk headers.
-They are mandatory for use with all programs that output files in the SFe 4 format.
-(Update 10)
+Because of said advantages, containerised samples are mandatory for use with all programs that output files in the SFe 4 format.
+(Update 19)

 [Diagram goes here]